aditipatel89/Sales_Demand_and_Inventory_Analytics/README.md

 ---

+## Analytical Approach

+Sales data is analyzed to identify patterns and trends across products, customers, locations, and time periods.

+The analysis focuses on:
+- Understanding historical performance and demand behavior
+- Aggregating data at multiple levels to support planning and comparison
+- Identifying trends that can inform future business decisions
+- Preparing structured analytical outputs for reporting and downstream use

+---

 ##  Tools & Technologies
 - **Excel** → Data cleaning & initial exploration
 - **SQL** → Data transformation, handling missing values, KPI calculation